-Dr. Curtis Null became Superintendent of Schools in June of 2018.
-He has 18 years in education, serving 16 of those years in Conroe ISD.
+Dr. Curtis Null became Superintendent of Schools in June of 2018 and leads the 9th largest district in the State of Texas with approximately 73,000 students and over 10,000 employees.
+He has served 23 years in education with 21 of those years in Conroe ISD.

 Dr. Null earned his bachelor’s degree from the University of Houston in 1998.
-While there, he served as an athletic trainer for the Cougar football, volleyball, basketball and baseball teams.
-During this time, Dr. Null also spent a year working as an intern athletic trainer in the NFL with the then Houston Oilers.
 Upon completion of his undergraduate degree, he attended the University of Florida and earned a master’s degree in 2000 with an emphasis in Sports Medicine while working directly with the Florida Gator football team.
-Dr. Null also had the opportunity to serve as an instructor in the College of Health and Human Performance while at the University of Florida.